LWFlouisa/ArtificialTungue/README.md

+## A conversation with Phind.
+Note that header is me, and the standard paragraph is Phind.

 ## Oh is Watson an IBM product?

 Yes, Watson is an IBM product.
 It is a question-answering computer system developed by IBM's DeepQA project, led by principal investigator David Ferrucci en.wikipedia.org.
 Watson was initially developed to answer questions on the quiz show Jeopardy! and won the first-place prize of 1 million USD in 2011 en.wikipedia.org.
 Since then, Watson has evolved into a collection of software tools that streamline and automate tasks in various areas like accounting, payments, technology operations, marketing, and customer service nytimes.com.